dotnet/docs/docs/csharp/programming-guide/concepts/async/index.md

 :::image type="content" source="media/synchronous-breakfast.png" alt-text="synchronous breakfast":::

-The synchronously prepared breakfast, took roughly 30 minutes because the total is simply the sum of each individual task.
+The synchronously prepared breakfast, took roughly 30 minutes because the total is the sum of each individual task.

 > [!NOTE]
 > The `Coffee`, `Egg`, `Bacon`, `Toast`, and `Juice` classes are empty.
 They are simply marker classes for the purpose of demonstration, contain no properties, and serve no other purpose.